USAFA-ECE/ece382/docs/Assignments/project.md

     - **[-15 Points]** Up to 5 points per level deducted for bad coding practices (e.g., poor comments, hard-coded numbers).
     - Uncompilable code results in a grade of 0 for the level.
 - 🏇 **Final Race**
     - L39 during your section.
-We will measure completion time for Level 3 demo.
+We will measure completion time for the Level 3 demo.
-    - Same requirements as Level 3 - reach goal and stop before hitting the wall.
+    - Same requirements as Level 3 apply: reach the goal and stop before hitting the wall.
+    - You will have two rounds: 2 minutes for the first round and 1 minute for the second round.
+    - A run is considered valid as long as it starts within the given timeframe.
-    - Code changes allowed within a 3-minute timeframe.
-While you can reflash your program multiple times within 3 minutes, using LCD and switches for adjustments is highly recommended.
+    - Code changes are allowed within the 3-minute timeframe.
+While you can reflash your program multiple times within the 3 minutes, it is highly recommended to use LCD and switches for adjustments.
+    - If you are next in line, you need to stand by on the deck.
+There won't be any wait time once the previous turn is complete.
     - Prizes:
         - 1st place: 15 bonus points and name on the lab plaque.
         - 2nd place: 12 bonus points